 You're going to need to be patient to get through the early days of recovery.
 Give yourself a break, take it easy... and have a packet of baby wipes handy (but don't use them on your incision sites)!

-You'll usually be able to take your first shower 24-48 hours after surgery.
+You'll usually be able to take your first shower 24-48 hours after your breast augmentation.

 Expect your plastic surgeon to give you specific instructions (e.g. to pat dry any dressings) as you'll need to shower with care so you don't disrupt any dressings or bandages.

 I won't lie...
-I really missed having bubble baths when I was recovering.
+I really missed having bubble baths when I was recovering from my breast augmentation.
 You will be able to have a 'bottom half' bath (i.e. fill it enough to cover up to your stomach, but no higher) to go about your washing business in the early days after surgery.